Wilm0r/giggity/README.md

 https://ggt.gaa.st/#url=https://fosdem.org/2019/schedule/xml
 ```

+Starting with Giggity 2.0, you can also include your JSON metadata in these
+URLs if you have any.
+Use [this script](tools/ggt.sh) to generate the
+right (and backward compatible) URL.

 This is likely a better option than scanning a QR now that good ad-free
 QR scanners appear to be rare.
 But where possible, consider just adding
 your event to the menu as explained in the next section.